Menditect/documentation/docs/refguide/test-instruction.md

 ## Definition

-A Test Instruction is a descriptive counterpart of a [Test Step](test-step).
+A Test Instruction is a descriptive counterpart of a [Teststep](teststep).
 A Test Instruction is always part of a [Test Case](test-case) that has the Manual type.

 ## Properties
 | Name | Description |